dorkitude/dorkitude-Vim/README.markdown

 Usage
 -----

+ 1. checkout the repo (the `--recursive` will force it to also checkout the submodules):

- 1. do `git clone --recursive git://github.com/dorkitude/Pimped-Vim.git`
+           `git clone --recursive git://github.com/dorkitude/Pimped-Vim.git`

- 2. go to your home directory
+ 2. go to your home directory:

+           `cd ~`

- 3. create symlink called `.vimrc` and point it to `Pimped-Vim/.vimrc`
+ 3. create symlink called `.vimrc` and point it to `Pimped-Vim/.vimrc`:

            `ln -s /path/to/Pimped-Vim/.vimrc .vimrc`